SAP/fundamental-styles/README.md

 Our Service Level Agreement.
 Fundamental Library Styles is aiming to deliver:

 ### SLA - What
-* Consumable CSS that strives for [Fiori 3.0](https://www.sap.com/products/fiori.html) compliance.
+* Consumable CSS that strives for [Fiori](https://www.sap.com/products/fiori.html) compliance.
 * Reference HTML specification that consuming libraries **MUST** adhere to.

 ### SLA - How